nolanvray/ArduinoSoundProject/README.md

 |AI | Isolation Forest |
 |Hardware|Elegoo Mega2560 R3, Sound Sensor|
 # Board Diagram
-A diagram of my board setup can be found under the file [Board Diagram](boardDiagram/ArduinoSoundSensor.png) within this repository.
+A diagram of my board setup can be found here: [Board Diagram](board_diagram/sound_sensor_board.png).
 # Code
 All of the code I used can be found in the file titled **code** within the repository, or through the hyperlinks in these descriptions.
 1. I first wrote the code for the board in **ArduinoIDE 2.3.3**.
 You will need a C++ editor/ interpretor for this.
 No imports are required.
-The code can be found here: [SoundSensor.ino](code/SoundSensor.ino)
+The code can be found here: [sound_sensor.ino](code/sound_sensor.ino)

 2. Second I wrote the code for saving and using the data from the arduino.
 I did this using **Python 3.13 in VS Code**.
 Other python interpreters can be used.
-Here is a link to the full code: [ArduinoSoundReadings.py](code/ArduinoSoundReadings.py).
+Here is a link to the full code: [sound_csv_plot.py](code/sound_csv_plot.py).
 You will need the following imports:
 ```
 import serial
 import time